General relativity from $p$-adic strings: The path integral

-Furthermore, in order to have a connected diagram with nonzero contribution, either $a,b$ are paired with $m,n$ (and $p$, $q$ with each other), or $a,b$ are paired with $p,q$ (and $m$, $n$ with each other), i.e. contractions of the type \be \contraction[2ex]{R_{mpnq}}{c^m}{c^nc^p c^q }{c^a} \contraction[3ex]{R_{mpnq}c^mc^n}{c^p}{}{c^q} \contraction{R_{mpnq}c^m}{c^n}{c^p c^q c^a}{c^b} R_{mpnq} c^m c^n c^p c^q c^ac^b, \ee corresponding to the bubble diagram in Figure \ref{figbubble}.
+Contributions \ref{case2}, \ref{case3} can be summarized as follows.
+In order to have a connected diagram with nonzero contribution, either $a,b$ are paired with $m,n$ (and $p$, $q$ with each other), or $a,b$ are paired with $p,q$ (and $m$, $n$ with each other), i.e. contractions of the type \be \contraction[2ex]{R_{mpnq}}{c^m}{c^nc^p c^q }{c^a} \contraction[3ex]{R_{mpnq}c^mc^n}{c^p}{}{c^q} \contraction{R_{mpnq}c^m}{c^n}{c^p c^q c^a}{c^b} R_{mpnq} c^m c^n c^p c^q c^ac^b, \ee corresponding to the bubble diagram in Figure \ref{figbubble}.
 The diagram thus is proportional to the Ricci tensor $R_{ab}$.

-For the case when $\mu_3=\mu_4=0$, this contribution is naively divergent, and must be regularized by the introduction of an IR regulator $M^2$ in the bare propagator.
+For the case when $\mu_3=\mu_4=0$ (case \ref{case2} above), this contribution is naively divergent, and must be regularized by the introduction of an IR regulator $M^2$ in the bare propagator.
 This is because we are integrating over the $\mu=0$ zero mode on the real line (note that $\mu=0$ is paired with the pole in the Zeta function at $\mu=1$ by the functional equation).

-The leading contribution comes from the first case, i.e. $\mu_3=\mu_4=\mu=\nu=\rho=\lambda=0$, which is of order $1/M^6$, where $M^2$ is the IR regulator (the bare two-point function for the zero mode is just $1/M^2$).
+The leading contribution comes from case \ref{case2}, and is of order $1/M^4$, where $M^2$ is the IR regulator (the bare two-point function for the zero mode is just $1/M^2$).
 This divergence cannot be removed by our regularization scheme, since it corresponds to a zero mode, so a small variation in $\mu$ at $\mu=0$ keeps the action unchanged by our normalization computation.

 In order for the one-loop correction to the two-point function to vanish (and for the target space metric to not RG flow), we must thus have $R_{ab}=0$.
 This gives the target space Einstein equations.
 Conversely, setting $R_{ab}=0$ also cancels the subleading divergences in $M$, as well as any finite corrections to the two-point function.